sdelafond/scout-client/README.markdown

 `PLUGIN_OPTIONS` are one or more options in the form:

     key1=val1 key2=val2

 These options will be used for the plugin run.
 [Lean more about creating your own plugins](https://scoutapp.com/info/creating_a_plugin).

-For a full list of options:

-    scout --help

-## Setting up in Cron

-Configure Scout to run every minute.
-Typically, this will look like:

-    * * * * *  deploy /usr/bin/scout SERVER_KEY

-## Troubleshooting

-The `scout troubleshoot` command provides useful troubleshooting information (log of the last run, environment information, and the list of gems).

-Extensive help is available via our website (http://scoutapp.com) and while installing the agent via the Scout web UI.

 ## Credits / Contact